 The underside skin is separated from the top layer of animal skin with the help of a leather-splitting machine, and this creates a thin softer leather which is then buffed and used as suede.
 Suede is available in many weights – from very fine suede, which is used to make clothes, to thick suede, which is hard wearing and durable enough to be made into work clothes.

-It is generally made of the skins of small animals like lamb, goat, pig, and deer.
-It is primarily made of lambskin.
+Suede is generally made of the skins of small animals like lamb, goat, pig, and deer.
+But, it is primarily made of cowhide and lambskin; Lambskin is soft in texture.
 Cowhide will be tougher than the other hides, so typically calfskin is used for making suede.

 The suede can be used in its natural color or can be dyed to any desired color.
 Since suede is not water-resistant and gets sodden and stains easily, products made from this material are not used for the rainy season or snowy conditions.

 In this article I will cover:

 Uses of Suede leather

 Suede has a rough’n’tough, masculine and natural look, which makes it a favorite for backpacks, boots, coats, and even elbow patches of jackets and shirts.

 Suede makes clothing and accessories like purses, gloves, belts, hats, furniture, and other items.
 It is also used as lining for other leather products.
 Suede leather is thinner than other varieties of leather so it is lighter-weight and malleable.